 Instructions

-• Trim any excess fat from the chicken thighs, cut them into bite-sized chunks and set aside.
+• Trim any excess fat from the chicken thighs and cut them into bite-sized pieces.
+Set aside.

-• Add the fresh spinach, a handful at a time, letting each batch wilt completely before adding more.
-Add 1/2 of the scallions, taste the sauce and add a bit more fish sauce if needed.
+• Add the spinach a handful at a time, allowing each addition to wilt before adding more.

-• Serve over rice and garnish with the remaining scallions and crushed peanuts.
+• Serve over steamed jasmine rice and garnish with the remaining scallions and chopped peanuts.

 Notes

-ABOUT LIGHT COCONUT MILK: Light coconut milk works, but the sauce may be thinner.
-To thicken, mix 1 tablespoon cornstarch with 1 tablespoon cold water and stir it in once the sauce starts to bubble.
-Cook until thickened before adding the spinach.
+Light coconut milk produces a thinner sauce than full-fat coconut milk.
+To thicken it, mix 1 tablespoon cornstarch with 1 tablespoon cold water and stir it into the simmering sauce before adding the spinach.
+Cook until slightly thickened.

 Nutrition